Coloquinte/minipart/README.md

 Minipart is a solver for the hypergraph partitioning problem.

 Hypergraph partitioning is a well-known NP-hard optimization problem.
-It is an important problem for many fields in computer engineering, like electronic circuit design and task allocation in datacenters.
+It is a common problem in computer engineering.
+For example, it is part of the models to optimize electronic circuit design or task allocation for distributed computing.
-Minipart is an attempt to bring new algorithms to this field.
+Minipart aims at providing an open-source solver and a simple research tool to experiment with.

-Minipart is still in its infancy: it is under active development, focused on solution quality and runtime performance.
+Minipart is under active development.
+It already returns good solutions, but will undergo performance optimizations and tuning on a wider range of problems.

 ## Usage